HeyItsGwen/Apple-Clone/README.md

 ## Technologies
 <!--Add more technologies HERE-->
-The technologies used were Github, VSCode, HTML/CSS, Stickler, and Styleint.
+The technologies used were Github, VSCode, HTML/CSS, Stickler, and Stylelint.

 ## Acknowledgements